Milestone chart: Definition, steps, and a template

 What is a milestone chart article banner image

-View Templates
+View templates

 Summary

-Milestones aren’t just important for your team—they also simplify your role as the project manager.
-You can share your milestone chart with project stakeholders to visualize your project’s progress and ensure everyone is on the same page.
+Milestones aren't just important for your team.
+They also simplify your role as the project manager.
+You can share your milestone chart with project stakeholders to visualize your project's progress and ensure everyone is on the same page.

-So how can you create a milestone chart?
+How do you create a milestone chart?

 What is a milestone chart?